nandabritto/Where_is_Billy/README.md

 + JS

-I have tested both javascript files with the jshint and received warnings about unused or undefined variables.
+I have tested both javascript files with the jshint and no error were been found.

 Reports can be found on links: